Refugee law: Refugee status determination

 The burden of refugee status determination (RSD) falls primarily on the state.
 However, in cases where states are either unwilling or unable, the UNHCR assumes responsibility.
 In 2013, the UNHCR managed RSD in over 50 countries and worked in parallel with national governments in 20 countries.
 In the period from 1997 to 2001, the number of RSD applications submitted to the UNHCR nearly doubled.

 RSD provides protection for refugees through promoting non-refoulement, resettlement assistance, and direct assistance.

 Human rights and refugee law

-Human rights are the rights that a person is guaranteed by way of birth.
+Human rights are the rights that a person is guaranteed by virtue of being human.
 The following are universal human rights that are most relevant to refugees: